sajidhgn/claude-plugins/README.md

-# Raw Studio — Claude Code plugins
+# Sajidhgn — Claude Code plugins

 A private plugin marketplace for Claude Code (CLI and VS Code).